harvardnlp/encoder-agnostic-adaptation/README.md

 # Encoder-Agnostic Adaptation for Conditional Language Generation

-This was made to run with the following dependencies:

-1. Install python 3.6.1.
-2. Install pip 21.0.1 via `pip install --upgrade pip`.
-3. Install python dependencies via `pip install -r ./requirements.txt`.

-### Download Datasets

-The datasets used are provided [here](https://github.com/abisee/cnn-dailymail) `Python 2` or `Python 3` [here](https://github.com/becxer/cnn-dailymail/).

-0. Download the processed data.
-1. Convert the format from `.bin` to `.txt.tgt` and `.txt.src` using [this](https://gist.github.com/jorgeramirez/15286b588dc2669ced95bbf6a6803420) script (Every .bin file seperately).

 This repo contains the code used in [Encoder-Agnostic Adaptation for Conditional Language Generation](https://arxiv.org/abs/1908.06938), Zachary M. Ziegler, Luke Melas-Kyriazi, Sebastian Gehrmann and Alexander M. Rush.
 It extends [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).

 This code was tested with `pytorch 1.2.0`.
 See requirements.txt for a complete list of dependencies.
+This was made to run with the following dependencies:

+1. Install python 3.6.1 (3.7 Also works fine).
+2. Install pip 21.0.1 via `pip install --upgrade pip`.
+3. Install python dependencies via `pip install -r /requirements.txt`.

+## Download Datasets

+The datasets used are provided [here](https://github.com/abisee/cnn-dailymail) `Python 2` or `Python 3` [here](https://github.com/saadz-khan/cnn-dailymail).

+1. Download the stories files.
+2. Process the raw stories from the above repositories follow this notebook in `google-colab` [here](https://github.com/saadz-khan/cnn-dailymail/blob/master/made_easy.ipynb) for easy use.
+3. Convert the format from `.bin` to `.txt.tgt` and `.txt.src` using [this](https://gist.github.com/jorgeramirez/15286b588dc2669ced95bbf6a6803420) script (Every .bin file seperately) or the above notebook.

 ## Download GPT2 weights

 `cd gpt2 && python download_model.py 124M`

 ## Data-Used